-We've received some incredible feedback about the surprising finds you've made in the 1939 Register.
+We received some incredible feedback about the discoveries you made with the 1939 Register...

 The Ancestor Who Went Missing for 47 Years